EnergySystemsModellingLab/MUSE_OS/docs/muse-components.rst

 Service Demand
 --------------

-The service demand is a user input which defines the demand that an end-use sector has.
+The energy service demand is a user input which defines the demand that an end-use sector has.
 An example of this is the service demand commodity of heat or cooling that the residential sector requires.
 End-use in this case, refers to the energy which is utilised at the very final stage, after both extraction and conversion.

 The estimate of the energy service is the first step.
 This estimate can be an exogenous input derived from the user, or correlations of GDP and population which reflect the socio-economic development of a region or country.